Frequently asked questions

 All Colleges are not-for-profit organisations, meaning they invest fees and resources back into their residential student communities.
 Your fees will contribute to providing the holistic services and programs which make College life so special.

 The pool is a term used by the intercollegiate college group to describe the process should a student not be accepted into their college of first preference.
 Their application is then passed on to the next college for consideration who has places available at that time.
-This next colleges available will reach out to you to confirm if you still wish to be considered for a place with them.
+This next college with places available will reach out to you to confirm if you still wish to be considered for a place with them.

 Why has my application skipped some colleges on my preference list?